View Carolyn Austin's Obituary on thetelegraph.com and share memories

 Carolyn was a Certified Nurse's Assistant, a member of the Alton Post 1308 Ladies Auxiliary, and loved crocheting and "Search a Word".

-Carolyn was preceded in death by her parents; and four siblings, Roger Austin, Everett Austin Jr., Donna Schoondyke and Roger Austin.
+Carolyn was preceded in death by her parents; also four siblings, Roger Austin, Everett Austin Jr., Donna Schoondyke and Daniel Austin.

 Visitation will be from 11 a.m. until time of Funeral Services at 1 p.m.
 Thursday, Jan.
 23, at the Church of the Nazarene with Rev. Greg Breeden officiating.